The Healthcare Law Review: Saudi Arabia

 |Promotion and introduction of pharmaceutical and herbal products||Limited to Saudi pharmacist||Limited to Saudi pharmacist|

 |Scientific Office||Must be managed by a Saudi national||Must be managed by a Saudi national|

 iii Pharmacies and herbal substance sale stores

 Notwithstanding the regulatory changes under the New Pharmaceutical Law and the proposed foreign ownership exemptions, the New Pharmaceutical Law excluded pharmacies and herbal substance sale stores from its scope of application.
 As such, ownership of these establishments is yet, legally speaking, still limited to Saudi nationals.
-Nonetheless, we understand that the KSA Ministry of Health, has occasionally permitted, foreign ownership of pharmacies and herbal substance sale stores outside the six largest cities in the KSA on a case-by-case basis.7 The intention for this exemption is to promote foreign investment into rural, under-developed areas in the KSA.
+Nonetheless, we understand that the Saudi Arabia MOH has occasionally permitted foreign ownership of pharmacies and herbal substance sale stores outside the six largest cities in Saudi Arabia on a case-by-case basis.7 The intention for this exemption is to promote foreign investment into rural, under-developed areas in Saudi Arabia.
 As set out above, a new regulation is anticipated in respect of pharmacies and herbal substance sale stores.
 It is yet to be seen whether foreign ownership of these establishments will be permitted under the anticipated regulation.

 The changes introduced under the New Pharmaceutical Law are exciting and welcomed.
 Foreign investors should consider how to potentially benefit from these changes.
 We will provide a further update once the regulation in respect of pharmacies and herbal substance sale stores is issued.